nguyenlekhtn/100-days-of-code/log.md

 ### Day 7 June 12, 2017

 **Today's Progress**: Continue doing my 1st project.
+Knew how to make a block aligned-left text at the center **Thoughts:** I code in the class so it may consider cheat

+**Thoughts:** Still struggle with it but I learned more.

+### Day 7 June 12, 2017

+**Today's Progress**: Continue doing my 1st project.
 Learned card bootstrap

 **Thoughts:** Still struggle with it but I learned more.